Our Lady of Walsingham Catholic Primary School

 Children today live in a fast-changing global world, where communication and travel opens them to diversity and challenge.
 It is important that we prepare them for this.
 Jesus, who is the fullness of God's revelation to humanity, showed respect for those within and outside his own faith community.
 The Church calls us to be committed to respecting people of other religions and to recognise that God is at work with them.
 Every year all children will look at Judaism.
 Early Years and Key Stage One will also study Hinduism while Key Stage Two will study Islam.

-Curriculum Big Questions Map
+Come and See Curriculum Big Questions Map

-RE Curriculum Map
+Come and See RE Curriculum Map

-RE Implementation Overview
+Come and See RE Implementation Overview